charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 We also play 26 lands, rather than the tried-and-true 25.
 With [[Explore]], the 26th land gives us an extra T3 [[Primeval Titan]] every ten rounds or so, plus it's a good topdeck in games that go long.
 Goldfishing can't tell us if that's better or worse than a third [[Lightning Bolt]] (or [[Anger of the Gods:Anger]], or [[Relic of Progenitus:Relic]], or whatever), but our experience tells us that two slots of interaction is plenty.

 Once in a while, we steal a win by zapping [[Goblin Electromancer]] or [[Devoted Druid]], but [[Lightning Bolt]] is far more likely to be useless or unnecessary.
-We're [the beatdown](http://www.starcitygames.com/magic/fundamentals/3692_Whos_The_Beatdown.html)[^17].
 We're not trying to stabilize the board or deplete our opponent's resources.
 We're not interested in leaving mana up to respond to our opponent's plays.
 We win by doing unfair things quickly and consistently -- and [[Lightning Bolt]] doesn't help with that.
-We're squeamish about cutting the last two, but honestly, it's not out of the question.

-[^17]: We play control post-board against Affinit because [[Ancient Grudge]] is too powerful not to play.
-We also are forced into a control role when playing against faster combo decks like Bogles, Infect, and Storm -- we can't race them, so we pray that [[Anger of the Gods]] will buy us enough time.
-Otherwise, we race.

 ## The Model